StrangeOne101/PlatinumArenas/README.md

 # PlatinumArenas

 An arena management plugin that supports arenas of any size.
 Even arenas of 200 million blocks are no problem!
-Currently requires WorldEdit to create arenas.

 ## Creating an arena

-1. Select a region with WorldEdit
+1. Select a region with WorldEdit (or a stick if you don't have WorldEdit)
 2. Run `/arena create <name>`
 3. Wait for the progress to finish!